ggsDing/WiCoNet/README.md

 2. Change the training parameters in *Train_WiCo_BLU.py*, especially the data directory.

-3. To evaluate, change also the parameters in *Eval_WiCo_BLU.py*, especially the data directory and the checkpoing path.
+3. To evaluate, change also the parameters in *Eval_WiCo_BLU.py*, especially the data directory and the checkpoint path.